isomerpages/mti-osir/_resources/Other Legislation/Sectoral Legislation with O&C provisions.md

 <tr>
 <td>4</td>
 <td>
-<p><strong>Finance Companies Act 1967</strong></p>
+<p><strong>Financial Advisers Act 2001</strong></p>
-The Finance Companies Act 1967 is an Act to license and control finance companies.
+The Financial Advisers Act 2001 regulates financial advisers and their representatives and supervisors.
-<p>Approval will be required for substantial shareholders and controllers of finance companies incorporated in Singapore.</p>
+<p>Approval will be required for controllers of licensed financial advisers.</p>
 </td>
 <td>
 <p>Agency in charge: Monetary Authority of Singapore (MAS)</p>